leadedge/Spout2/SPOUTSDK/Examples/ofSpoutExample/readme.md

 The "Sources" folder contains files for both Sender and Receiver and options for each.\
 For the one you want copy "ofApp.h" and "ofApp.cpp" to the "src" folder and "Rebuild".

-The Spout2 > 2.006 branch contains Sender and Receiver examples and methods used remain compatible.
+The Spout2 > 2.006 branch also contains Sender and Receiver examples and methods used remain compatible.

 C++17 pre-processor definition